 - Then carefully test the temperature of the ceramic plate

 If the plate is cool and the glass is hot, then it is microwave safe.
 The area of your plate where you placed the glass may feel slightly warm.
 After having your test result, you can put your ceramic plate in the microwave if it’s microwave safe.
-Following this same process you can also test any other containers.
+Following this same process, you can also test any other containers.

 As a happy owner of a microwave, you already know that ceramic bowls or plates are a great choice to microwave your food.
-But, sometimes ceramic pottery also feels very hot after microwaving and some of them are also not safe to use in a microwave.
+But, sometimes ceramic pottery also feels very hot after microwaving, and some of them are also not safe to use in a microwave.

-The ceramic pots become hot if instead of passing the pot, microwaves start interacting with the pot itself.
+The ceramic pots become hot if, instead of passing the pot, microwaves start interacting with the pot itself.

 Color is another ingredient to make your ceramic pot very hot in the microwave.
-Microwaves interact with metal and dark color contains manganese which is a type of metal.
-So, dark color ceramic plates become hot in the microwave.
+Microwaves interact with metal, and dark color contains manganese which is a type of metal.
+So, dark colored ceramic plates become hot in the microwave.

 In general, glass, plastic, paper and styrofoam food containers are safe for the microwave.
 But, just like ceramic plates, not all the food containers made of these materials are safe to go in the microwave.
-Some containers are made of such materials which contain chemicals that may leach into food when it’s heated.
+Some containers are made of such materials, which contain chemicals that may leach into food when it’s heated.

 Most of the plastic containers are safe to go in the microwave as microwaves can easily pass through plastics.
-But, you shouldn’t use a plastic container to reheat your food unless it’s labeled as “microwave safe”.
+But, you shouldn’t use a plastic container to reheat your food unless it’s labeled as “microwave safe.”

 Moreover, you shouldn’t heat dry foods in a plastic container because it may melt and get mixed with your foods.
-Also try to avoid one time containers (cottage cheese, margarine or yogurt containers) to use in your oven.
+Also, try to avoid one-time containers (cottage cheese, margarine or yogurt containers) to use in your oven.

 These types of food containers are specially designed to help you carry lunch from your kitchen to the workplace.
 So these are actually microwave safe.
-But when microwaving liquid foods, don’t keep heating once your food boils and don’t use it to heat foods (soup, ramen etc) that contain fat.
+But when microwaving liquid foods, don’t keep heating once your food boils and don’t use it to heat foods (soup, ramen etc.) that contain fat.

 But, you shouldn’t keep it for a long time there as they aren’t designed to withstand heat.
 They can be used to reheat your dry snacks that need only a few minutes to be heated.
 And never use newspaper in your oven.
 They are very famous for leaching ink.